olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

   - /about.html
 ---

+Olawale (Wale) Salaudeen is a fourth-year Ph.D. candidate in Computer Science at the University of Illinois at Urbana-Champaign, specializing in statistical machine learning and causality.
+His research focuses on developing robust algorithms, model selection techniques, and model evaluation in the presence of distribution shifts.
+Wale's goal is to improve the reliability and performance of machine learning models for real-world decision-making.
+His research interests extend to diverse applications, including neuroscience/neuroimaging, healthcare, and fairness.
+Wale has received esteemed recognition, including the Sloan Scholarship, Beckman Graduate Research Fellowship, GEM Associate Fellowship, and NSF Miniature Brain Machinery Traineeship.

+Before pursuing his Ph.D. at the University of Illinois, Wale obtained a Bachelor of Science degree in Mechanical Engineering from Texas A&M University, with minors in Computer Science and Mathematics.
+Throughout his doctoral studies, Wale has further expanded his expertise through research internships at Sandia National Laboratories and Google Brain Causality.
+Additionally, he gained practical experience in machine learning through an internship at Cruise LLC.
 ---
-My name is Olawale (Wale) Salaudeen, and I am a fourth-year Ph.D. candidate in Computer Science at the University of Illinois at Urbana-Champaign and a visiting student researcher at Stanford University (2022-present), advised by <a href="http://sanmi.cs.illinois.edu/" target="_blank">Sanmi Koyejo.</a> I am honored to have received a Sloan Scholarship, Beckman Graduate Research Fellowship, GEM Associate Fellowship, and an NSF Miniature Brain Machinery Traineeship.
+My name is Olawale (Wale) Salaudeen, and I am a fourth-year Ph.D. candidate in Computer Science at the University of Illinois at Urbana-Champaign and a visiting student researcher at Stanford University (2022-present), advised by <a href="http://sanmi.cs.illinois.edu/" target="_blank">Sanmi Koyejo.</a> Throughout my PhD, I am honored to have received a Sloan Scholarship, Beckman Graduate Research Fellowship, GEM Associate Fellowship, and an NSF Miniature Brain Machinery Traineeship.
 Prior to Illinois, I received a Bachelors of Science in Mechanical Engineering with minors in Computer Science and Mathematics from the Texas A&M University.

 # Research Interests
 ---
-I am broadly interested in machine learning, causality, and the intersection of the two -- specifically, robustness in machine learning using principles from causality.
-Currently, I work on algorithms for learning representations and predictors that do not fail when observations at test-time are sampled from a different distribution than at train time and how to evaluate/benchmark such algorithms in practice.
-In addition, I am interested in machine learning application areas where distribution shifts are common and model errors can lead to adverse real-world impact, such as in neuroscience/neuroimaging, healthcare, and fairness.
+I am broadly interested in developing robust algorithms, model selection, and model evaluation techniques in the presence of distribution shifts.
+My research goal is to improve the reliability and performance of machine learning models for real-world decision-making.
+I am also interested in diverse applications, including neuroscience/neuroimaging, healthcare, and fairness.
+My work and interests span statistical machine learning, deep learning, domain adaptation/generalization, causal inference and discovery, causality inspired machine learning, and probabiliaty graphical models.

 # Selected Recent News
 ---
 * Spring 2023.
+I passed my PhD Preliminary Exam!
-I will join Cruise's Autonomous Vehicles prediction team in San Francisco, CA this summer as a Machine Learning Intern!
+* Spring 2023.
+I will join Cruise's Autonomous Vehicles Behaviors team in San Francisco, CA this summer as a Machine Learning Intern!
 * Fall 2022.
 I have moved to Stanford University as a Visiting Student Researcher with <a href="http://sanmi.cs.illinois.edu/" target="_blank">Sanmi Koyejo</a>!
 * Summer 2022.
-Honored to be selected as a top reviewer (10%) of ICML 2022!
+I am honored to be selected as a top reviewer (10%) of ICML 2022!
 * Summer 2022.
-I will join Google Research in Cambridge, MA this summer as a Student Researcher!
+I will join Google Brain in Cambridge, MA this summer as a Research Intern!
 * Spring 2021.
 I gave a talk on leveraging causal discovery for fMRI denoising at the <a href="https://beckman.illinois.edu/about/news/article/2022/03/30/grad-students-to-present-research-april-6" target="_blank">Beckman Institute Graduate Student Seminar</a>. <a href="https://olawalesalaudeen.com/talks/"> Available here </a>!
 * Fall 2021.
 Our paper titled "Exploiting Causal Chains for Domain Generalization" is